 - Support your blog post adding links to recent industry researches and studies from credible sources.
 Try to dig up the original link once possible, avoid linking to a random article that mentions a study or research.

 - Do your best to avoid citing our competitors (business messengers and team communication tools).
 If you absolutely must cite some information that comes from such companies, try to find data reports or infographics, created by a third-party citing the information you need.

 - End your article with a clear and concise conclusion.
 Sum up the key takeaways, explain what value your post has brought to the readers and motivate them to engage in the comments.

 Once your submission is successful, we’ll get back to you as quickly as we can.
 Your content will be published under your name and byline.

 As for backlinks, we’ll link back to the author’s website, if included in the author bio.
-All backlinks in the text will be removed.
+Links in the text will be nofollow.
 The links in the author bio, however, shouldn’t be with aggressive anchors.
 E.g. link anchor should be ‘CompanyX’ instead of some ‘software development company’.

 Please note that we don’t respond to unsuccessful submissions, due to the volume of requests received.
 That’s why, if you don’t hear from us within one week, feel free to publish your guest post elsewhere.